|Years at VC:||12th Year|

 Emery joined Coach Whalen as an assistant at Ventura College in 1996 before taking over as the head coach the following season.

 Tennis has also been a component of Emery’s family life as he met his future wife Tara, as a student at Ventura College.
 They have three children, all of whom play tennis.
-His oldest daughter Caisey Lee is currently on full tennis scholarship at California State Fullerton while daughter Colbey Shae is a 4-Star player currently being heavily recruited.
+His oldest daughter Caisey Lee is currently on full tennis scholarship at California State Fullerton while daughter Colbey Shae is a 4-Star player playing at Biola University.
 Their son Cody Ray is a 5-Star athlete who was won many Southern California and national titles.